Cheek thread lift Case # 1105

 Because thread lifts do not require general anesthetic, you also do not need to contemplate taking time off from work to recuperate.
 Recovery time is short, and it may even be completed over your lunch break.

 To enhance the benefits of your thread lift, your practitioner may prescribe additional treatments or cosmetic procedures such as Botox or Juvederm.
 Check to see if there are any charges related to these treatments.

 Thread lift treatments are not as successful as facelifts, and limited research on their long-term effectiveness.
 The effects of a thread lift endure between one and three years.
 Surgeons advocate combining a thread lift with other anti-aging treatments, such as Ultherapy, for the greatest effects.

 What exactly is a thread lift?

 A thread lift, also known as a barbed suture lift, is a cosmetic procedure to elevate and contour your face or breasts.
 Thread lifts utilize temporary, medical-grade suture material to “stitch-up” your skin and bring it taut.

 Thread lifts have been around since the 1990sTrusted Source, but advancements in thread lift material have led to a rise in use in recent years.

 The typical thread lift candidate is in their late 30s to early 50s.
-A person in excellent health who is just beginning to see the symptoms of ageing may gain the most from the subtle influence of a thread lift.
+A person in excellent health who is just beginning to see the symptoms of aging may gain the most from the subtle influence of a thread lift.